ocaml/platform-blog/opam-build.md

 ./configure; make; etc.
 ```

-Note that you don't have to give up the classic workflow to use `opam build` to
+Note that if you just want to handle project-local opam files, `opam build` can
-handle project-local opam files, it also works on existing switches: just
+also be used in your existing switches: just specify `--no-autoinit`, `--switch`
-specify `--no-autoinit`, `--switch` or make sure the `OPAMSWITCH` variable is
+or make sure the `OPAMSWITCH` variable is set. _E.g._ `opam build --no-autoinit
-set.
+--deps-only` is a convenient way to get the dependencies for the local project
+ready in your current switch.

 ### Additional functions

 #### Installation

-The build results are normally put within the switch directory, as is the case
+The installation of the packages happens as usual to the prefix corresponding to
-in the classic workflow.
-But it is possible, with `--install-prefix`, to further
+the switch used (`<project-root>/_opam/` for a local switch).
+But it is
-install the package to the system:
+possible, with `--install-prefix`, to further install the package to the system:

 ```
 opam build --install-prefix ~/local